-Leadership pathway

-The aim of this course was to train the ten new 27 managers in the field of people management, acquiring skills and tools to foster leadership change.

-The programme, access to which depends on an assessment, consists of four modules:

-- Project management - Management and control of external resources - Personal effectiveness and own time management - Personal skills and competences

-Pathway for project managers

-Staff who complete the training can then access the Project Management Programme (PMP) official examination, which is an internationally recognised certificate that validates the competence to act as a project manager, leading and directing projects and teams.
+Leadership pathway The aim of this course was to train the ten new 27 managers in the field of people management, acquiring skills and tools to foster leadership change.
+Pathway for project managers The programme, access to which depends on an assessment, consists of four modules: • Project management • Management and control of external resources • Personal effectiveness and own time management • Personal skills and competences Staff who complete the training can then access the Project Management Programme (PMP) official examination, which is an internationally recognised certificate that validates the competence to act as a project manager, leading and directing projects and teams.
 To help them to pass this exam, managers are provided with an exam preparation course involving not only face-to-face sessions but also allowing access to an online tool and a tutorial session to resolve their doubts and provide support in the final preparation of the official examination.

-Pathways for in-house trainers

-This project aims to prepare trainers for their role as Internal Trainers.
+Pathways for in- house trainers This project aims to prepare trainers for their role as Internal Trainers.
+Languages Language grants included in the Cellnex training grants programme.